alvarogalloc/km-de-vida/Dev Log/Dev Log.md

 ## Impact & Future Vision

 This project demonstrates a real solution to food waste in our community.
 With proper adoption, it could connect dozens of restaurants with volunteer drivers to feed families in need.

-### Next Steps (If We Had More Time)
-1. Push notifications for nearby donations
-2. Route optimization for drivers
-3. Admin dashboard for monitoring
-4. Native mobile apps
-5. Impact analytics (meals saved, CO2 reduced)

-**Built with care to reduce food waste and fight hunger.**